-Can more potent and specific autophagy inhibitors be identified?
+Can more potent and specific lysosomal autophagy inhibitors be identified?

 Working with the laboratory of Dr. Jeffrey Winkler (Merriam Professor of Organic Chemistry Department of Chemistry, School of the Arts and Sciences University of Pennsylvania) we have designed, synthesized and tested the first series of dimeric chloroquine derivatives.
 We call these compounds Lys01 derivatives (see Mcafee et al PNAS 2012).
-We have now identified dozens of potent derivatives and are using these new compounds to gain a better understanding of the molecular target of chloroquine derivatives.
-In parallel we are working with Presage Biosciences to develop clinical leads that can be tested in clinical trials.
+We have identified dozens of potent derivatives (Rebecca et al. Cancer Discovery 2017; Rebecca et al. Cancer Discovery 2019) and identified the molecular target of chloroquine derivatives as palmitoyl-protein thioesterase 1 (PPT1).
+PPT1 inhibitors are being developed for clinical trials by Pinpoint Therapeutics, Inc.

-Can we find the cancers and patient most likely to benefit from lysosomal autophagy inhibition?
+Can we find the cancers and patients most likely to benefit from lysosomal autophagy inhibition?

-Using genomic profiling methods we are investigating genetic and epigenetic determinants of sensitivity to chloroquine derivatives in a broad panel of tumor cell lines and patient tissues.
+Using -omics platforms we are investigating, genetic and epigenetic determinants of sensitivity to chloroquine derivatives in a broad panel of tumor cell lines and patient tissues.
 This work is in collaboration with investigators from the the Abramson Family Cancer Research Institute and the Center for Clinical Epidemiology and Biostatistics.
 Preliminary findings were published (Piao Autophagy 2017), but we continue to investigate candidate markers of sensitivity in human tumor samples.